Lori Wizdo, VP and Principal Analyst and John Arnold, Principal Analyst

 The analysts explain how B2B leaders can put these principles in action.
 One way, Arnold notes, is through knowledge sharing.
 As an example, he cites Forrester survey data showing that just 58% of sales and marketing leaders consider technology to be a personal strength.
 “It’s hard to implement technology and especially emerging technology successfully when over 40% of your frontline revenue leaders need more technology competency,” he says.
 “To solve for that, marketing and sales leaders need to partner with their chief technology officer and other IT and product leaders to raise their competency.”

-Listen to the full episode to learn more on what achieving customer-centered growth requires and to hear about the related sessions on tap at this year’s B2B Summit North America.
+Listen to the full episode to learn more on what achieving customer-centered growth requires.